 - be kept secure

-Further information about the Data Protection Act can be found at the Information Commissioner’s website - see the external links section below.
+Further information about the Data Protection Act can be found at the Information Commissioner’s website (external link).

 The Data Protection Act gives people the right to access information held about them.
-If you think that Haringey Council holds information about you and would like to access that information, please complete the relevant form in the attached files section below and return it to:
+If you think that Haringey Council holds information about you and would like to access that information, please complete the following form:

 Are you enquiring on behalf of someone else?